marcelvoss/RetryKit/README.md

 RetryKit is a tiny package that implements a flexible mechanism for retrying work based on strategies and outputs (and when using e.g. `NSOperation` is overkill).

+It has been written with two principles in mind: simplicity and elegance.

 ## Installation

 RetryKit is distributed using the Swift Package Manager.
 To install it into a project, add it as a dependency within your `Package.swift` manifest: